• Skip to primary navigation

 Whole wheat peanut butter banana bread sliced on plate with strawberries and a spoonful of peanut butter

-The last time I needed to make this peanut butter banana bread to have for Sunday morning, and I hadn’t hidden any bananas in the pantry to save up, I had to make some substitutions.
+The last time I needed to make this peanut butter banana bread, and I didn't have any bananas in the pantry to use, I had to make some substitutions.

-Good news – it turned out perfectly even without the bananas, so you can absolutely make this anytime!
+Good news - it turned out great even without the bananas, so you can absolutely make this anytime!

 Also, this bread is whole wheat, naturally sweetened and loaded with peanut butter flavor.

-• You could also substitute almond or cashew butter if you want this to be peanut free.
+Peanut butter: You could also substitute almond or cashew butter for the peanut butter if you want this to be peanut free.

-• Add some chocolate!
-Fold in 1/2 to 3/4 cup of semisweet chocolate chips.
+Chocolate: Add some chocolate!
+Fold in ½ to ¾ cup of semisweet chocolate chips.

-• No bananas?
+No bananas?
 You can still make this bread!
-As mentioned above, you can use 1 full cup of applesauce (instead of the bananas and applesauce listed in the recipe) and maybe a little extra honey to make up for the sweetness.
+To replace the bananas, use 1 full cup of applesauce (instead of just the ¼ cup called for in the recipe) and maybe add a little extra honey to make up for the sweetness.

 Whole wheat peanut butter banana bread with hand reaching from the side for a slice

-I hope you’ve had a smooth transition back to school and that you try out this whole wheat peanut butter banana bread for an easy, delicious, healthy breakfast or snack!
+I hope you try this whole wheat peanut butter banana bread for an easy, delicious, healthy breakfast or snack!

 XO,